taderonde/10-SQLAlchemy/README.md

 ### Station Analysis

-* Identify the most active stations (i.e., station with the most measurements) and calculate the lowest, highest, and average temperature.
+* Identified the most active stations (i.e., station with the most measurements) and calculated the lowest, highest, and average temperature.

-* Plot most recent 12 months of temperature observation data (TOBS) for this station as histogram
+* Plot of thte most recent 12 months of temperature observation data (TOBS) for this station as histogram

 - - -

-## Step 2 - Climate App
+## Climate App

 Flask API